-The total runoff from the Baltic Sea rivers was estimated from the river discharge database (data ref 3, Table 1) of the Baltic Model Intercomparison Project (Gröger et al., 2022).
+Baltic Model Intercomparison Project (Gröger et al., 2022).
 The runoff to each sub-basin was calculated by summing the runoffs from each river discharging to the corresponding sub-basin (Fig. 1).
 The runoff data covered the period 1993-2018, and the anomalies were calculated relative to the same reference period.

-Salt transport was estimated by calculating the salt flux at the boundaries of each sub-basin (Fig. 1 for the location of the transects).
+Salt transport was estimated by calculating the salt flux at the boundaries of each sub-basin (see Fig. 1 for the location of the transects).
 Daily salt transport through each transect was calculated as a salinity and perpendicular velocity product.
 The annual mean salt transports were calculated by averaging the transects of daily transports over each year and later integrated over the vertical and corresponding horizontal dimension.
-The positive direction is determined according to the estuarine transport definition, i.e. inflow is from the ocean and outflow is from the head of the estuary.
+The positive direction is determined according to the estuarine transport definition; i.e. inflow is from the ocean and outflow is from the head of the estuary.